Kalam (film): Reception

-A critic from The Times of India gave the film three out of five stars and compared the film to a thin crust pizza: "In that sense, you could call Kalam a thin-crust Pizza — has everything you expect, but somehow doesn’t seem fullfilling".
-The Hindu wrote that "Save for the twist that makes you turn back to the screen with mild interest, Kalam is a rather uninspired horror show".
-A critic from Sify stated that "Kalam is a watchable horror thriller.
+M Suganth from The Times of India gave the film three out of five stars and compared the film to a thin crust pizza: "In that sense, you could call Kalam a thin-crust Pizza — has everything you expect, but somehow doesn't seem fullfilling".
+Sudhir Srinivasan of The Hindu wrote that "Save for the twist that makes you turn back to the screen with mild interest, Kalam is a rather uninspired horror show".
+A critic from Sify stated, "Kalam is a watchable horror thriller.
 Not a bad way to spend an evening".
-A critic from the Deccan Chronicle wrote that "One cannot help but reminded of Karthik Subburaj’s thriller Pizza as most part of the film unfolds inside a bungalow.
+A critic from the Deccan Chronicle wrote, "One cannot help but reminded of Karthik Subburaj's thriller Pizza as most part of the film unfolds inside a bungalow.
 The saving grace is the unexpected twist in the climax and kudos to Robert Raaj for maintaining the suspense factor intact till the end".
+Malini Mannath of The New Indian Express wrote, "Taking just about 105 minutes of viewing time, the film is engaging in its take and watchable".
+A critic from Ananda Vikatan wrote that There are so many questions that keep bugging us, like where the thunder is, what the logic is, what the scene is for, who the magic man is, but the answers to all of them at the end make the film clear.
+A critic from Samayam rated the film three out of five stars and lamented that the plot is a beautiful novelty, but the film has no great strengths.